 $p_2 = g'(1) = 3 \cdot (p_3 - p_2)$

 Again we have managed to create a curve where some of the parameters define a derivative.
-But this time we started from a geometrical construction rather then with the constraints.
-In fact we could extend our geometrical construction to have more control points.
-Then we would get a higher degree polynomial: with n+1 control points we will get a n-th degree polynomial curve.
+But this time, we started with a geometrical construction rather than with the constraints.
+In fact, we could extend our geometrical construction to have more control points.
+Then, we would get a higher degree polynomial: with n+1 control points, we will get an n-th degree polynomial curve.
 This construction is called the de Casteljau's algorithm and the blending functions are Bernstein polynomials.

 You can read more about it here or here.